meysuhn/Challenge7/README.md

 ## Setup

-Change the `example-config.js` filename to `config.js` and insert your twitter credentials.
+Insert your own twitter credentials to the `example-config.js` file, and lastly change the filename to `config.js`.

 ## Running the App